Parts Of The Microscope

 Note: Remember you are responsible for graphs, charts and other items that form part of the overall summary of this topic.

-1. Ocular Lens (Eyepiece) - where you look through to see the image of your specimen.
-Magnifies the specimen 10X actual size.
+Ocular Lens (Eyepiece) - where you look through to see the

+2. Body tube - the long tube that supports the eyepiece and connects it to the objectives.
 3. Nosepiece - the rotating part of the microscope at the bottom of the body tube; it holds the objectives.

 4. Objective Lenses - (low, medium, high).
-Depending on the microscope, you may have 2, 3 or more objectives attached to the
+Depending on the microscope, you may have 2, 3 or more objectives attached to the nosepiece; they vary in length (the shortest is the lowest power or magnification; the longest is the highest power or magnification).
+5. Arm - part of the microscope that you carry the microscope with; connects the head and base of the microscope.

-6. Coarse Adjustment Knob - large, round knob on the side of the microscope used for "rough" focusing of the specimen; it may
+6. Coarse Adjustment Knob - large, round knob on the side of the microscope used for "rough" focusing of the specimen; it may move either the stage or the upper part of the microscope.
+Location may vary depending on microscope - it may be on the bottom of the arm or on the top.

 7. Fine Adjustment Knob - small, round knob on the side of the microscope used to fine-tune the focus of your specimen after

-using the coarse adjustment knob.
-As with the Coarse Adjustment Knob, location may vary depending on the microscope.
+with the Coarse Adjustment Knob, location may vary depending on the

-placed on the stage for viewing.
+microscope. placed on the stage for viewing.

 9. Stage Clips - clips on top of the stage which hold the slide in place.